Agermiller/CHANGED_COLUMNS-Encoder/README.md

 ##Application
 This could be useful if a trigger was accidentally disabled.
 If one knew of a specific row in the table that was updated, could compare it to its former self, and gather a list of columns that were updated, then they should be able to use this query to generate a binary string which could be inserted in to an audit table.
 Though not an entirely practical script on a large scale, if a trigger did get disabled somehow then this could serve as a bandaid for an already unfortunate situation.

 This solution would come with a few challenging requirements.
 For one, it would require that all of the columns in a table be diffed with a backed up snapshot of the table to obtain a list of updated columns per row.
-On top of that, you would only be able to get the latest updates, and any updates performed while the trigger was disabled would be unrecoverable.
+On top of that, one would only be able to get the latest updates, and any updates performed while the trigger was disabled would be unrecoverable.
 In the very least, one would be able to capture *something* in the audit table so that some degree of history could be logged during this outage.